🍁 Commercial Solar Incentives in Canada: a Full Guide

 By stacking the CT ITC with ACCA and local programs, you can reduce your total system cost by 50% or more.

-Let’s say a mid-sized commercial building in Winnipeg, Manitoba installs a 100 kW solar system at a cost of $150,000.
+Let’s say a mid-sized commercial building in Vancouver, British Columbia wants to reduce long-term electricity overhead and stabilize energy costs and installs a 150 kW solar system at a cost of $250,000.

 Here’s how the numbers might break down: